mylesagray/blog/content/cv/index.md

 My background includes considerable experience researching, designing, building, operating and supporting enterprise IT infrastructure and solutions, from both the end customer and service provider sides.

-I have grown between roles from end-user engineer implementing other designs, to architecting scalable solutions for multi-tenant private clouds, through working at vendors on the products I have used personally through my engineering journey.
+I have grown between roles from end-user engineer implementing other's designs, to architecting scalable solutions for multi-tenant private clouds, through working at vendors on the products I have used personally through my engineering journey.

 This background allows me to provide valuable, realistic feedback to product and engineering teams on what customers want, while building collateral and giving talks on how new features can benefit users in the positions I found myself in, in the past.